amsamadi/git-cheatsheet/README.md

     git pull
 ---
-## 6- What is the difference between git checkout, git revert and git reset commands?
+## 6- What is the difference between git checkout, git revert and git reset merged?
 Checkout:

     Use this to move the HEAD pointer to a specific commit or switch between branches.